Parameter free treatment of a layered correlated van der Waals magnet: CrPS$_{4}$: Electronic Properties

-{\it Electronic Properties.}---Figure~\ref{fig:bsdos} shows the (a) electronic band structure and (b) atomically resolved density of states of CrPS$_{4}$ in the A-AFM phase for the bulk, bilayer, and trilayer, with separately the (c) monolayer atomically resolved density of states, and (d) corresponding band structure.
+Figure~\ref{fig:bsdos} shows the (a) electronic band structure and (b) atomically resolved density of states of CrPS$_{4}$ in the A-AFM phase for the bulk, bilayer, and trilayer, with separately the (c) monolayer atomically resolved density of states, and (d) corresponding band structure.
 For the multi-layer structures, the A-AFM magnetic order stabilizes a direct 1.34 eV band gap at $\Gamma$ in the Brillouin zone of bulk CrPS$_4$.
-Interestingly, the band dispersions appear to be insensitive to k$_{z}$ dispersion, in line with very weak interlayer coupling.
+Interestingly, the band dispersions appear to be insensitive to k$_{z}$ dispersion.
 Specifically, the bands for $k_z=0$ (solid blue lines) and $k_z=\pi$ (dashed blue lines) are essentially identical, where small deviations are only exhibited along the M-$\Gamma$-Y path in momentum space.
+The band dispersion along $\Gamma$-Z is flat suggesting the interlayer coupling is weak and each atomically-thin layer is relatively electronically isolated, see Appendix~\ref{apendix:zdisp}.
 As CrPS$_4$ is thinned, the band structure for the trilayer (orange solid lines) and bilayer (green solid lines) appears to be stationary and display nearly identical eigenvalues throughout the Brillioun zone, except for a slight rigid shift ($\sim 70$ meV) due to the non-monotonic evolution of the gap.
 In contrast, the monolayer [Fig.~\ref{fig:bsdos}(d)] displays an indirect band gap of 1.745 eV characterized by momentum-shift of $(\pi,\pi)$.
 The corresponding atomically resolved density of states [Figure~\ref{fig:bsdos}(b) and (c)] reveals the valence bands to be predominantly composed of sulfur character 99\%, whereas the conduction band is dominated by Cr states 27\%.
 This stacking-of-states follows the Zaanen-Sawatzky-Allen classification of a charge-transfer insulator~\cite{zaan:85}.
 Therefore, in contrast to the Mott-Hubbard scenario, when a hole is doped into CrPS$_4$, the carrier would sit on the sulfur atomic sites rather than in the Cr sites.
 The percentage of metal cation (ligend anion) weight in the conduction (valence) band is relatively constant across the bulk, single-, and few-layer systems.